I-941, Application for Entrepreneur Parole

 - Continued to show substantial potential for rapid growth and job creation based on other reliable and compelling evidence.

-Read more information about IER applications on our International Entrepreneur Parole webpage.
+Read more information about IER applications on our International Entrepreneur Parole page.